datastax/kaap/docs/crds.md

-Update strategy for the Broker pod/s.
+Strategy for the proxy deployment.

 <table>
     <thead>